NehuaV/learnly/src/content/docs/typescript/data-structures/maps-sets.md

 ---
-title: Map and Set in JavaScript
+title: Map and Set
 description: Map and Set are two new data structures introduced in ES6.
 Map is an enhanced version of Object for storing key-value pairs, while Set is a collection for storing unique values.
 sidebar:
-  order: 1
+  order: 3
 ---

 JavaScript provides various ways to store collections of data.
 Up to now, we've explored objects and arrays: